Solstice tale of two cities | EarthSky.org

-Around the time of the December solstice, the sun rises at virtually the same time for both New York City and St. Augustine, Florida.
-On December 22, 2016, the sun rises at 7:17 a.m.
-Eastern Standard Time (EST) in New York City and 7:16 a.m. in St. Augustine.
+Around the time of the December solstice, the sun rises at the same time for both New York City and St. Augustine, Florida.
+On December 21, 2018, the sun rises at 7:16 a.m.
+Eastern Standard Time (EST).
 Look above at the simulated view of Earth as the sun is rising over the Atlantic Seaboard of the United States around the time of the December winter solstice.
 Note that the terminator – the sunrise line – pretty much aligns with the U. S. East Coast, providing a similar sunrise time for coastal dwellers.

 And yet, at this solstice, St. Augustine has about an hour more daylight than New York City.
 Although the sunrise occurs at the same time for both cities, the sunset happens about an hour later in St. Augustine.
 (See the sunrise/solar noon/sunset table below.)